Jpipe001/METAR/README.md

 ![IMG_2947](https://user-images.githubusercontent.com/24758833/157293897-e3d9f13f-debc-4f80-a27e-ef0c16ccbe5c.JPG)

-+ So the Front of the chart looks like this:
++ So the Front of the map looks like this:

  Showing the Flight Category with Colors, GREEN, BLUE, RED and MAGENTA plus more.